-Why Visual Studio Code for Rocky Linux?
+Why Choose Visual Studio Code on Rocky Linux?

 Update Your Rocky Linux System